Queen Elizabeth Hospital, London: Criticisms

 In February 2017, the South London Critical Care Network reviewed the hospital's intensive care department and found a complete lack of medical leadership.
 Care for patients across the trust could be affected because of issues with the critical care service.
-It was suggested that "younger fitter patients with single organ failure" would not be admitted to intensive care until they developed multiorgan failure because of pressures on bed availability.
+It was suggested that "younger fitter patients with single organ failure" would not be admitted to intensive care until they developed multi-organ failure because of pressures on bed availability.
 Only 3.5 full-time equivalent consultants were in post, with staff working locum shifts to fill gaps.
 "There was no ownership of the care of deteriorating patients in the wider hospital."
 Ear nose and throat surgeons in Lewisham would not go to Woolwich, so patients needing tracheostomy had to be sent to Lewisham for their operation.